galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ![seqdata file](../../images/limma-voom/seqdata.png "Count file (before formatting)")

-The sample information file contains basic information about the samples that we will need for the analysis.
+The `sampleinfo` file contains basic information about the samples that we will need for the analysis.
 See below.

 ![sampleinfo file](../../images/limma-voom/sampleinfo.png "Sample information file (before formatting)")

 ## Format the data

-Let’s create a new file, `countdata`, that contains only the counts for the 12 samples i.e. we'll remove the gene length column.
-The sample names are also pretty long so we’ll shorten these to contain only the relevant information about each sample.
+Let’s create a new file, `countdata`, that contains only the counts for the 12 samples i.e. we'll remove the gene length column with the **Cut columns from a table (cut)** tool.
+The sample names are also pretty long so we'll use the **Replace Text in entire line** tool to shorten these to contain only the relevant information about each sample.

 > ### {% icon hands_on %} Hands-on: Format the counts data
 >
-> 1. **Cut** {% icon tool %}: Run **Cut columns from a table** with the following settings:
+> 1. **Cut** {% icon tool %}: Run **Cut columns from a table (cut)** with the following settings:
 >      - *"File to cut"*: `seqdata`
 >      - *"Operation"*: `Discard`
 >      - *"List of fields"*: Select `Column:2`
->
 > 2. **Replace Text** {% icon tool %}: Run **Replace Text in entire line** with the following settings:
->      - *"File to process"*: `Cut on data N`
+>      - *"File to process"*: output of **Cut** {% icon tool %}
 >      - *"Find pattern"*: `_B[A-Z0-9_]+`
->
 > 3. Rename file as `countdata` using the {% icon galaxy-pencil %} (pencil) icon.
 The file should look like below.
->
 >    ![countdata file](../../images/limma-voom/countdata.png "Count file (after formatting)") {: .hands_on}

 Next, let's create a new file, `factordata`, that contains the groups information that we need for the limma-voom tool.
-We'll combine the cell type and mouse status columns in the sample information file to make a column with the 6 group names e.g. we'll combine the CellType `basal` with the Status `pregnant` to make the group name `basalpregnant`.
+We'll combine the cell type and mouse status to make 6 groups e.g. we'll combine the CellType `basal` with the Status `pregnant` for the group `basalpregnant`.
+We'll use the **Merge Columns** tool to combine the cell type and mouse status columns in the sample information file, making a column with the 6 group names.

 > ### {% icon hands_on %} Hands-on: Format the sample information file
 >